AaronTarga/CSGOContainerStats/README.md

 2. Retrieve steam cookie
 3. Enter cookie in example_profile.yaml file(see [example file](example_profile.yaml))
 4. Rename example_profile.yaml to profile.yaml
-4. Execute python script and wait for it to finish
+4. Execute calculate python script and wait for it to finish (python calculate.py)
 5. Stats are now written in stats.txt file from the directory where you executed the script

 You can add --json or -j to the script to get a json output.